drcarenhan/drcarenhan.github.io/index.md

 ### News (recent outstanding news)
+*   Our paper is accepted at Artificial Intelligence Review (Impact Factor 11.7) (Jun.
+2024)
 *   Our paper is accepted at ACL 2024 (May.
 2024)
 *   Two of our long papers are accepted at IJCAI 2024 (Apr.2024)
 *   Our competition proposal is accepted at IJCAI 2024 (Apr.
 2024)